“If you walk into a salary negotiation without a number, you are at the mercy of an experienced hiring manager”

 - Confidence is the key to justifying yourself logically.

 - Stay professional and don’t burn your bridges.

-Just like any other art form, Negotiation also requires skills.
-It cannot be mastered at the first, it needs practice.
+Just like any other art form, negotiation also requires skills.
+It cannot be mastered at the first try as it needs patience and practice.
 Don’t make it a number game but focus more on value.
 You will never be able to get paid what you deserve by avoiding negotiation.

 The candidate should know that the very fact that he is called for the interview means that he possesses the skills the company is looking for.
 If an offer is given to the candidate, he should understand that the company wants him to work for them.
-While negotiating the salary the candidate must not fear asking for more money.
-No matter what you get paid don’t push enough or brag that you will be an amazing employee.
+While negotiating the salary, the candidate must not fear to ask for more money.
+No matter what you get paid, don’t push enough or brag that you will be a fantastic employee.
 This bragging might look quite immature and baseless demand for a higher salary.

 Therefore, when managed correctly, salary negotiation will not be a hassling task.
 It will contribute to a healthy relationship between you and your future employer.